hapax/hapax.github.io/assets/exponential.md

 Our approach, which differs from Ramanujan's, is the one used by physicists, and we will focus on a "physical" understanding of the equation.

-We need a few more elementary facts to get started.
+We need one more elementary fact to get started.
 Recall the *geometric series*, stating that if $|r| < 1$, then the sum of its powers is